Afarisphi/afarisphi/README.md

 ## Introduction

 Hello!
-I'm [Your Name], a Front-End Web Developer with experience since 2020.
+I'm Agung Fajar Risnandar, a Front-End Web Developer with experience since 2020.
 I specialize in creating visually appealing and user-friendly web interfaces using Bootstrap, Tailwind CSS, and React.
 Recently, I've been diving into Back-End Development using JavaScript and exploring the world of Cloud Computing through the Bangkit 2023 program.

 ## Technologies and Tools